hayajo/Mojolicious-Plugin-SessionStore/README.md

 Mojolicious::Plugin::SessionStore is a session data store plugin for Mojolicious.
 It creates [Mojolicious::Sessions::Alternative](http://search.cpan.org/perldoc?Mojolicious::Sessions::Alternative) instance with provided session data store instance.

-# ARGUMENT
+# OPTIONS

-Mojolicious::Plugin::SessionStore accepts a single argument.
+Mojolicious::Plugin::SessionStore accepts all options of [Mojolicious::Sessions::Alternative](http://search.cpan.org/perldoc?Mojolicious::Sessions::Alternative).

-That. is expected to be an instance on [Plack::Session::Store](http://search.cpan.org/perldoc?Plack::Session::Store) or an object that implements the same interface.
+If a single option is provided, which is expected to be an option of [Mojolicious::Sessions::Alternative](http://search.cpan.org/perldoc?Mojolicious::Sessions::Alternative)@session\_store.

-If no option is provided the default [Mojolicious::Sessions](http://search.cpan.org/perldoc?Mojolicious::Sessions) will be used.
+If no option is provided the default <Mojolicious::Session> will be used.

 # METHODS